avl/arcshift/README.md

 The requirements for ArcShift are:

- * Regular shared read access should be exactly as fast as for Arc<T>
+ * Regular shared read access should be exactly as fast as for `Arc<T>`, as long as writes have not occurred.
  * Writes can be expensive (but of course not slower than necessary)
  * The implementation should be lock free (so we never have to suspend a thread)
  * The API must be 100% safe and sound.
- * When values are updated, previous values should be dropped when possible
+ * When values are updated, previous values should be dropped as soon as possible.
- * It should be possible to have 'light' variants which do not provide as fast access, but on the other hand does not keep older values alive.
+ * It should be possible to have 'lightweight' handles to the data which do not provide fast access, but on the other hand do not keep older values alive.

-Regarding the last two points, any type which provides overhead-free access to T will have to keep such a T alive at all time, since otherwise some sort of synchronization (which is expensive) would be needed before access was granted.
+Regarding the last two points, any type which provides overhead-free access to T will have to keep a T alive at all time, since otherwise some sort of synchronization (which is expensive) would be needed before access was granted.

 ### The Solution Idea